senajeon/Data-Scientist/README.md

 ##### Session 1, 2: Introduction & Installation Hadoop on Linux

+##### Session 3, 4: Change data in json and txt to Data Frame in PySpark using Python and SQL

 ## Course 8 Computer Vision

 ## Final Business Case: Supply Chain (upstream - downstream) Applicaitons